Azad2181/Azad2181/README.md

 ## Education
-MSc in Computer Science and Engineering - Appeared.
+MSc in Computer Science and Engineering (Major- Data Science) - Appeared.

 BSc in Computer Science and Engineering - 2022.